 Puckett, another notorious hustler

-One can never really trust anything a real hustler says.
+One can never trust anything a real hustler says.
 But we can hazard some

-educated guesses because the best hustlers win much more often than they lose,
+educated guesses because the best hustlers win much more than they lose,

 and sooner or later the word tends to spread that they're tough to beat.
 So here